-- The USB Device should be Bootable now but if you have trouble with this then you can either make the USB Bootable manually or try any of the number of Bootable USB Tools available online.
+- The USB Device should be Bootable now but if you have trouble with this, then you can either make the USB Bootable manually or try any of the numbers of Bootable USB Tools available online.

 How to use the Offline Password & Registry Editor:

-- You will be presented with a message asking for path to registry.
-As long as everything is correct you shouldn’t have to do anything but hit Enter.
+- You will be presented with a message asking for the path to the registry.
+As long as everything is correct, you shouldn’t have to do anything but hit Enter.

-- Next you will be presented with 3 choices, 1 for Password Reset, 2 for Recovery Console and q for Quit, select option 1 for Password Reset.
+- Next, you will be presented with three choices, 1 for Password Reset, 2 for Recovery Console and q for Quit, select option 1 for Password Reset.

-- Next you will be presented with 5 choices, 1 for Password Edit, 2 for Syskey, 3 for Recovery Console, 9 for Registry Editor and q for Quit, select option 1 for Edit User Data and Password.
+- Next, you will be presented with five choices, 1 for Password Edit, 2 for Syskey, 3 for Recovery Console, 9 for Registry Editor and q for Quit, select option 1 for Edit User Data and Password.

 - Now it will list all users on the Local Machine.
 Choose which user you are trying to reset the password for.

-- Some information displayed about User Account and you will be presented with 5 options, 1 to Clear Password, 2 Edit Password, 3 Promote User, 4 to Unlock and Enable User Account and q to Quit, generally I select option 1 to just clean the password and handle setting a new password once I am Logged On.
+- Some information is displayed about User Account, and you will be presented with 5 options, 1 to Clear Password, 2 Edit Password, 3 Promote User, 4 to Unlock and Enable User Account and q to Quit, generally, I select option 1 to just clean the password and handle setting a new password once I am Logged On.

-- Next hit the !
-(Exclamation Point) key on your keyboard and when it gets back to the main menu hit q.
+- Next, hit the !
+(Exclamation Mark) key on your keyboard and when it gets back to the main menu hit q.

-- Once you hit q you will be presented with About to write file(s) back!
-Do it? y or n, select Y to save changes and you should now be able to
+- Once you hit q, you will be presented with About to write the file(s) back!
+Do it?
+Y or N. select Y to save changes, and you should now be able to Log into the account.

-There is a fairly extensive walk-through as well FAQs pages available from the homepage of the Offline Password Reset and Registry Editor .
+There is a fairly extensive walk-through as well FAQs pages available from the homepage of the Offline Password Reset and Registry Editor here.